dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

 ![Many overlapping neutral nets in sequence space]()

+- connect kantian category evolution to continuity mechanics of systems represented by E8 (viz. plotting systems of varying continuity on the discrete surface of E8, which is shown to be capable of representing systems with irrational numbers of varying "parity": phi^(-2) to phi^5)
+  - connect to the assertions in the last "speed of thought article"
+  - the structure of information representing the epistemic structures expands and contracts, but the (continuum mechanics for metaphysical systems) demands that all possible system configurations map to E8 (via ... combinatorial hopf algebras of simplicial complices??)

+  - this idea connects much better to quantum mechanics than to graph theory & epistemology
+    - for graph theory, simplicial complices and epistemology, the structures must be mapped through combinatorial hopf algebra, structures which i don't understand whatsoever lol ... at least not at the moment. however, they don't look challenging, simply voluminous
+    - the wave function, as it collapses, must preserve C^(infinite?) continuity of the system's evolution as it relates to the E8 lattice
+      - (is there any difference b/w collapse of a wave function and it's observed collapse? the wavefunction does collapse or is at least modified by observations)
+      - can rapid observations of quantum systems result in a reconstructed position/momentum over time via inferences made through continuity mechanics?

 ![Two overlapping neutral nets and their final conformations]()

 - in the second pic above, the adjacent sequence variants are